nihalpasham/secautomation/README.md

 	1. The test script uses 'dns.com' as its tld as I didn't want to spin up my own dns server and host my own domain.
 	2. So if you want to go beyond the quick test case here.
 You'll need your own domain (or dns server) to which you can send these queries.
-	3. ### Note: the response returned is all garbled as DNS messages are case insensitive.
-Decoding a case insensitive message gives you garbage.
+### Note: the response returned is garbled as DNS messages are case insensitive.
+Decoding a case insensitive base64 encoded message gives you garbage.
 To work around this, you'll need a dns server (like most attacker controlled domains) that preserves case.
 	3. Some info on the client's operation:
 		a.
 Takes the payload, chunks it into dns labels of 63 bytes each to create a fully qualified domain name
 		b.
 Encodes to base64